 This is a Virtual Opportunity with no fixed address.

 - People Skills

 - Relationship Building

 - People 55+

 - Orientation or Training

-Volunteers are required to give at least 6 hours per month or 72 hours per year and must commit to at least 1 year of service.
+- Volunteers are required to give at least 6 hours per month and must commit to at least 1 year of service.
 Orientation training is required and provided.
 An additional 18 hours of continual education is required every year.

-Volunteer candidates will need to complete a conflict of interest form to be accepted into program.
-Volunteers also will need reliable transportation (mileage is reimbursed).
+- Volunteer candidates will need to complete a conflict of interest form to be accepted into the program.
+Volunteers also will need reliable transportation (a portion of mileage is reimbursed).
 Please note this is not a virtual volunteer opportunity.